 A member of the AAFP since 1981, Furr served as an Alabama delegate to the AAFP Congress of Delegates and has chaired reference committees on Advocacy and Health of the Public and Science.
 He was also a member and chair of the Commission on Continuing Professional Development.
 At the chapter level, Furr has held various leadership roles in the Alabama Academy of Family Physicians, including chapter president and chairman of the board.

 Throughout his career, Furr has been recognized with several honors and awards.
 He was inducted into the Alabama Healthcare Hall of Fame in 2012.
 In 2014, he received the University of South Alabama National Alumni Association Distinguished Alumni Award.
 In addition, he was given the 2018 Paul W. Burleson award in recognition for faithful and meritorious service to the profession of medicine by the Medical Association of the State of Alabama.
+In 2023, Furr was honored by the University of South Alabama Whiddon College of Medicine by receiving the 50 People of Influence Award, recognizing the 50 people who had the most influence over the first 50 years of the College of Medicine.

 He continues to serve as a trustee of the University of South Alabama and as a member of the Health Affairs committee and the Health Credentialing Board Committee.
 He was given the title of Chair pro tempore Emeritus in 2016 by his fellow trustees.